90125: Background

 Around six months into the album, Kaye left after clashing with Horn.
 Rabin saw it as "a mutual parting" as Kaye resisted learning the modern keyboard technology that the band were using, leaving Rabin to handle most of the keyboard parts.
 Matters were complicated further when management deemed Squire and Rabin's lead vocals not distinctive enough, so Carson suggested the group have Anderson return to sing the songs.
 Squire got in touch with Anderson, who had returned to England in April 1983 after working in France.
 They listened to the tape in Squire's car outside Anderson's home due to past acrimony between the pair's wives.
 Anderson liked the songs and got involved, making minor changes to the lyrics and arrangements.
+With all the instrumental tracks and backing vocals down, Anderson's lead vocals would be completed within three weeks.
 By this time the album had cost £300,000 to make, half of which came from Carson himself.
 With no more funds left to finish it, Carson flew to Paris and played the tape to Atlantic founder Ahmet Ertegun, who had signed Yes in 1969.
 Ertegun, interested in the prospect of a new album with Anderson on vocals, agreed to pay the remaining costs.

 As the album neared completion, news reports in June and July 1983 indicate that Kaye, though he had played on it, was unsure whether to rejoin.
-The album was given the provisional title The New Yes Album, a reference to their third, The Yes Album (1971), but the group opted for an alternative name to distance themselves from Yes and decided upon its allocated catalogue number on their label Atco Records, a subsidiary of Atlantic.
+The album was given the provisional title The New Yes Album, a reference to their third album, The Yes Album (1971), but the group opted for an alternative name to distance themselves from Yes and decided upon its allocated catalogue number on their label Atco Records, a subsidiary of Atlantic.
 It was 90124 initially, but sleeve designer Garry Mouat said: "Because they couldn't get consistency worldwide with that number, it got changed to 90125.
 I've still got some rough tour t-shirts and sleeves with the original number."

 After the band introduced themselves as Cinema on MTV, they received legal threats from other bands with the same name.
 This prompted Carson to suggest that they continue as Yes, as the group now consisted of four past Yes members.
-When Rabin, who wished the album to be judged in its own right, was eventually persuaded, work began on promotion and rehearsals with keyboardist Eddie Jobson, formerly of Roxy Music and U.K. (Duncan Mackay, formerly of Cockney Rebel and 10cc, was also considered for the position.)
+When Rabin, who wished the album to be judged in its own right, was eventually persuaded, work began on promotion and rehearsals with keyboardist Eddie Jobson, formerly of Roxy Music and U.K. Duncan Mackay, formerly of Cockney Rebel and 10cc, was also considered for the position.
 Jobson appeared in the video for "Owner of a Lonely Heart" and was reported in the press as a Yes member as late as November 1983; however, seeking to consolidate the band's legal identity as Yes, management came to an agreement with Kaye who returned after touring with Badfinger.
-Unimpressed with the change, citing "political problems" within the group, and having a lack of interest in sharing live duties with Kaye, Jobson left by early 1984.
+Unimpressed with the change, citing "political problems" within the group, and a lack of interest in sharing live duties with Kaye, Jobson left by early 1984.